nylo-core/nylo.dev/resources/docs/7.x/en/forms.md

     },
   )
 )

+// Nullable — validation passes when the field is empty Field.text("Nickname",
+  validator: FormValidator().minLength(3).nullable(),
+)
 ```

+`nullable()` marks a validator as optional.
+When the field value is null or empty, all validation rules are skipped and the field passes.
+When the field has a value, all rules are applied normally.
+Chain it at the end of any `FormValidator`.

 When a form is submitted, all validators are checked.
 If any fail, a toast error shows the first error message and the `onFailure` callback is called.